← Back to Fitley

 • Contacting us at fin@getfitley.com

-If you withdraw consent: (a) we will delete your fitness and workout data within 30 days; (b) any active creator subscriptions will be cancelled at the end of the current billing period — you will not be charged for subsequent periods; (c) you will no longer be able to access workout programmes, log exercises, or use other fitness features; (d) your account and non-fitness data (such as your profile and payment history) will be retained unless you separately request account deletion; (e) you may re-consent at any time through Account Settings > Privacy, but previously deleted fitness data cannot be restored.
+If you withdraw consent: (a) we will delete your fitness, workout, and nutrition data within 30 days; (b) any active creator subscriptions will be cancelled at the end of the current billing period — you will not be charged for subsequent periods; (c) you will no longer be able to access workout programmes, log exercises, track nutrition, or use other fitness features; (d) your account and non-fitness data (such as your profile and payment history) will be retained unless you separately request account deletion; (e) you may re-consent at any time through Account Settings > Privacy, but previously deleted fitness and nutrition data cannot be restored.

 Withdrawing consent does not affect the lawfulness of any processing carried out before withdrawal.